 Timetable and resources

 The RTA RDU AID task force was announced on September 12, 2019.
-The task force will meet several times this fall and provide preliminary recommendations at the RTA annual State of Mobility event on January 17, 2020.
+The task force met several times this fall and provided preliminary recommendations at the RTA annual State of Mobility event on January 17, 2020.

 RTA RDU Airport Infrastructure Development (“AID”) task force